 Our firm works closely with Estate Management Services and other liquidation firms.
 They do junk hauling, donating, appraising, evaluating, distributing, estate sales, and so much more.
 There is no need for you to break your back with a pick-up truck when they can haul away an entire garage full in a couple of loads with a dump truck.

-We can list the home being probate for sale, Diane, as the Real Estate Broker is a mastermind in pricing, updating, remodeling, staging, repairs and all else that may be involved in maximizing the selling price for your home in probate.
-She will not blow smoke of your you know what just to get a listing, she is honest, straightforward, and will always be up-front with you.
+We can list the home being probated for sale, Diane, as the Real Estate Broker is a mastermind in pricing, updating, remodeling, staging, repairs and all else that may be involved in maximizing the selling price for your home in probate.
+She is honest, straightforward, and will always be up-front with you.
 If Diane lists the home in probate, you are going to speed up the probate process tremendously because she can coordinate the sale with the probate and not waste any time in between.
-Diane has sold hundreds of homes in San Diego County, which have sold for top value because she is not lazy in the upfront presentation of the home and the marketing, and, she is a very savvy negotiator with buyer’s agent’s!
+Diane has sold hundreds of homes in San Diego County, which have sold for top value because she is not lazy in the up-front presentation of the home and the marketing.
+Last but not least, she is a very savvy negotiator with buyer’s agent’s!

 Schedule of Attorney and Executor Fees for California Probates